Johannes-Flachberger/al-folio-test/_posts/2025-02-22-xml-external-entity.md

 1.  in-band XXE: attacker receives immediate response to payload
 2.  out-of-band XXE: no immediate respone, output has to be reflected to some file or server

-## Examples
+# Examples
-hort xml file to read the contents of /etc/passwd
+use xml file to read the contents of /etc/passwd
 ``` xml
 <?xml version="1.0" ?>
 <!DOCTYPE foo [<!ENTITY xxe SYSTEM "file:///etc/passwd">]>